 Stakeholder consultations, Step 4, as mentioned above, will run through all the stages of the analysis and support, verify and fine-tune the findings and conclusions.
 They also serve as the most important source of information to get insights into the most recent trends in the human rights situation of vulnerable groups.
 This allows us to assess the potential FTA impact from the perspective of the people (Danish Institute for Human Rights, 2016).
 At this stage, human rights-related questions will be prepared for the general survey, which will be available on the website and sent out to the identified stakeholders by mail.
 We will strive to receive at least 25 detailed responses related to the potential human rights impact in order to have a representative sample.
-Moreover, we will discuss with the team internally as well as with the ISG whether it is useful to include additional human rights questionnaires that are built on the human rights impact (i.e. 'right-holders') and specific groups that have human rights responsibilities (i.e. 'duty-bearers').
+Moreover, we will discuss with the team internally as well as with the ISG whether it is useful to include additional human rights questionnaires that are built on the human rights impact assessment methodology and establish specific groups that may potentially be affected (i.e. 'right-holders') and specific groups that have human rights responsibilities (i.e. 'duty-bearers').
 From the experience in a previous SIA, interest of stakeholders has been modest at best.